derrickpersson/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2, completed as a course requirement for LightHouse Labs.

 ## Setup